robang74/redfishos/forum/todo/recovery-image-refactoring.md

 ln -sf e2fsck fsck.ext4
 ```

 This configuration has not been tested, yet.

 Test can be done also with `telnet 10.42.66.66` then using `passwd` to set the root password to rescue and then use `SSH` to transfer the files.

 ---

 **UPDATE #3**

-I have extracted both boot images for the `SFOS` v4.5.019 an check the differences.
+I have extracted both boot images for the `SFOS` v4.5.019 and checked the differences.
 Then, I started to mod the recovery one.
 Here below, some hints:

-* the text is printed into a single row, there fore the banner approach does not work but an image can be displayed therefore I used my print_banner.sh to create such image
+* the text is printed into a single row, therefore the banner approach does not work but an image can be displayed therefore I used my print_banner.sh to create such image

 * the `miniUI` on which recovery boot image rely on is on GitHub ([here](https://github.com/sailfishos/yamui)) and as you can see the [only font available](https://github.com/sailfishos/yamui/blob/master/minui/font_10x18.h) is code-cabled with a too tiny dimension `10x18`, the best is to change in something like `25x45` for example.

-* after having changed the root password and reboot again, my `PIN` code was not valid any more.
+* after having changed the root password and rebooted again, my `PIN` code was not valid any more.
 I suppose that the root password in /etc/shadow- is used to encode something related to the `PIN` but correlation is not causation - I have to investigate further.
-This let me think that the password for root in `SSH` may be the `PIN` code, itself.
+This makes me think that the password for root in `SSH` may be the `PIN` code itself.

-* before consuming the 5 tries for the `PIN` code, I have re-flashed completely the smartphone.
+* before consuming the 5 tries for the `PIN` code, I have re-flashed the smartphone completely.
 Just in case, to avoid sending to Jolla for the ultimate recovery procedure.
-Annoying but I can live with that until I will find why.
+Annoying but I can live with that until I will find out why.

 Here a screenshot of the boot:

 <img src="recovery-telnet-phonescreen.jpeg" width="357px" height="500px">

-Clearly, you can see the difference between the "ciao ciao" text in 10x18 font on the top and the image presentation.
+Clearly, you can see the difference between the "ciao ciao" text in the 10x18 font on the top and the image presentation.
 Unfortunately, the image will not change in case someone edit the script and change the default `IP` address.
 In such a case, s/he should recreate the `PNG` image but the banner script allows it in a very quick way.

-Finally, the image lacks of `strace` and I wish to add to it because it will be very useful in the near future and for debugging purposes especially because the root filesystem (the one on which the `SFOS` usually run) is available from the recovery boot image.
+Finally, the image lacks `strace` and I wish to add to it because it will be very useful in the near future and for debugging purposes especially because the root filesystem (the one on which the `SFOS` usually runs) is available from the recovery boot image.

 ---

 **UPDATE #4**

 This is image has been created with a 6005 bytes, 121 lines shell not-optimized script.

 <img src="recovery-telnet-rendering.png" width="607px" height="150px">

-> ip-10.42.66.66.png: PNG image data, 1120 x 240, 1-bit greyscale, non-interlaced
+> ip-10.42.66.66.png: PNG image data, 1120 x 240, 1-bit grayscale, non-interlaced

-The script creates the text banner with an arbitrary `IP` address in `PBM` format and then converts t is a 596 bytes `PNG` image suitable to be displayed by `yamui`.
+The script creates the text banner with an arbitrary `IP` address in `PBM` format and then converts it to a 596 bytes `PNG` image suitable to be displayed by `yamui`.

-On a running system the scripts takes 2 seconds to complete but on an after-boot system - equivalent to `sync; echo 3 > /proc/sys/vm/drop_caches` - it takes 5 seconds which is a lot of time¹.
-However, the image is saved and therefore nor the banner nor the image will be created anymore as long as the `IP` address will not change.
+On a running system the script takes 2 seconds to complete but on an after-boot system - equivalent to `sync; echo 3 > /proc/sys/vm/drop_caches` - it takes 5 seconds which is a lot of time¹.
+However, the image is saved and therefore neither the banner nor the image will be created anymore as long as the `IP` address will not change.
 For each `IP` address the script will create and store a new image without deleting the others stored and immediately available.

 The conversion between `PBM` and `PNG` requires 172Kb of binaries and libraries in addition.
 The script can be compressed because it is used only once to export functions and therefore can keep 1770 bytes on disk which are 2kb because the smallest storage granularity is 512 bytes block.